Welcome to the Accreditation for Economic Developers

 The AcED aims to provide continuing professional development.
 Maintaining your AcED is an important way to boost visibility of your organisation and maintain your marketability within the profession.

-AcED's are required to attend at least two EDNZ based professional development event each year
+AcED graduates are required to attend at least two EDNZ based professional development event each year

 It is important to meet the re-accreditation criteria in order to keep your accreditation current.